bikepacking Sri Lanka

 Another secondary road to Balangoda (visit the Sri Sudarshanaramaya Temple).
 Balangoda is a big center, ideal if you need to buy groceries, use the ATM, or just eat something at the restaurant.
 There is also a bicycle shop on the main road.

 From Balangoda we took the road to Bogawantalawa and Norwood.
 Amazing ride among tea plantation.
 In this area, there are many Hindu temples and Christian statues.
-The villages look more poor compare to what we have seen up to now.
+The villages look more poor compared to what we have seen up to now.

 Adam’s Peak and Why to Avoid It